Skip to content

 7. Electric Vehicle (EV) Charging Stations

-The Security First Bank Rapid City Buffalo Crossing parking lot features three ChargePoint charging stations, available 24/7 for EV drivers.
-These are Level 3 Direct Current (DC) fast chargers, capable of delivering a quick charge—typically between 15 to 45 minutes, depending on the vehicle's battery size and current charge level.
+The parking lot at Buffalo Crossing Rapid City features three ChargePoint charging stations, available 24/7 for Electric Vehicle (EV) drivers.
+These are Level 3 Direct Current (DC) fast chargers, capable of delivering a quick charge—typically between 15 to 45 minutes, depending on the vehicle's battery size and current level of charge.
 The stations support both CHAdeMO and CCS plug types, with charging power ranging from 62 to 125 kilowatts (kW).
-For added convenience, the charging spots are illuminated at night.

 EV Charging Details